 Mission & Vision

-To harness the power of Indigenous-led education to make Indigenous communities, especially Indigenous children and youth, more resilient for the future.
+To harness the power of Indigenous-led education and to make Indigenous communities, especially Indigenous children and youth, more resilient for the future.

 The Story of ILED

-Fortunately, many Indigenous communities are responding to these challenges by developing their own initiatives.
-Therefore, the ILED network decided to centre Indigenous grassroots initiatives that uphold, preserve and pass on their way of life, knowledge and language to Indigenous youth.
+This is why the ILED network was created: to centre Indigenous grassroots initiatives that uphold, preserve and pass on their way of life, knowledge and language to Indigenous youth.
 After all, the engagement and commitment of future generations is a crucial factor for cultural resilience.